-- Make sure there is good air flow all around the meat so that the bark can form.
+- Make sure if there is good airflow all around the meat so that the bark can form.
 No trays here.
 Putting the meat directly on the grate is best.
 You can always add a drip pan below to catch juices and prevent flare-ups.

 - Don’t wrap the meat in foil during cooking (the Texas Crutch method).
-While this is often a great way to push a cook through the “stall” which is caused by evaporating moisture cooling and slowing down the cook, in this case, it will create too much moisture and interfere with the creation of the bark.
+While this is often a great way to push a cook through the stall, which is caused by evaporating moisture cooling and slowing down the cook, in this case, it will create too much moisture and interfere with the creation of the bark.
 You can use pink butcher paper for a good middling option, but the best bark comes from no wrapping.

-- Remove fat caps and any other thick visible fat.
+- Remove the majority of fat caps and any other thick visible fat.
 You want to keep a thin layer of fat, but chunks of it will affect the formation of the pellicle.

 - Cook it low and slow.
 There’s no rushing good And there’s no rushing a good bark.
 As per our chart on smoke cooking times, you’re looking at 10-12 hours at around 220° F. But hey, a day spent noodling away at the smoker is an excellent antidote to the crazy pace of life.
 In fact, it’s probably a great way to lower blood pressure!

 In This Case, The Bark is as Good as the Bite

 Getting great bark on your brisket or pork shoulder may take a little practice.
-The ingredients are simple but there’s a whole lot to the complex chemical reactions that are simmering away in your smoker, and this could take a couple tries to master.
+The ingredients are simple, but there’s a lot to the complex chemical reactions that are simmering away in your smoker, and this could take a couple tries to master.